pm67nz/hpc_training/lessons/01-setup.md

 See detailed [login instructions using MobaXTerm on Windows](https://wiki.auckland.ac.nz/display/CER/FromZeroToHero).
 If you are using Linux, Mac OS or maybe a Unix system, you will be able to log in using a standard terminal.

-If you are using NeSI Pan cluster, your username and some details related to the login steps will vary - [see for details](https://wiki.auckland.ac.nz/display/CER/Access+and+data+transfer).
+On NeSI supercomputers, your username and some details related to the login steps will vary - [see for details](https://wiki.auckland.ac.nz/display/CER/Access+and+data+transfer).

 When you execute the line above, you will be asked to input your password and then you should be logged in on the **login node**.